annaaristova/Ulta_bot/README.md

 If the "Yes" button is clicked, a notification is automatically sent to the user's Telegram account.

 ![image](https://github.com/annaaristova/Ulta_bot/assets/117958582/e018ee20-af2d-4a46-81e7-225e47437bc0)

-I deployed my app on a Linux-based server to check each item's price every 12 hours.
-If there is a sale on Ulta's website, the program adds the sale price to the sale column in the table and sends a sale notification to the Telegram account.

 To delete an item from the table, the user has to click the "delete" button in the delete table.